 I highly recommend that every vocalist purchase a steamer.
-While there are different products out there, the one that I recommend is the Vicks Steam Vaporizer, or the Vicks Sinus Inhaler for travelling (I am not sponsored by Vicks, I just really like their products).
+In keeping with my philosophy of “No BS”, I have personally been using Vicks Steam inhalers for over 15 years.
+While there are different products out there, the one that I recommend is the Vicks Steam Vaporizer, or the Vicks Sinus Inhaler for travelling (I am not sponsored by Vicks directly, I just really like their products).

-RVR pro tip: If your vocal cords are seriously inflamed or dried out, my personal recommendation is to steam for at least 45 minutes with a towel over your head.
+RVR pro tip number two: If your vocal cords are seriously inflamed or dried out, my personal recommendation is to steam for at least 45 minutes with a towel over your head.
 I personally have four towels that I’ve sewed together to ensure that no steam escapes my inhalation.